 The Route: there are many different ways up but the classic route starts in Mazzo di Valtellina.
-Even here there are different roads heading uphill but the “official” start is on Via Valle and you’ll see the Passo Mortirolo sign saying if the pass is open as well as another just behind it saying Passo della Foppa and with a pink “Salita del Giro d’Italia” strapline to guide you.
+Even here there are different roads heading uphill but the “official” start is on Via Valle and you’ll see the Passo Mortirolo sign saying if the pass is open, as well as another just behind it saying Passo della Foppa and with a pink “Salita del Giro d’Italia” strapline to guide you.
 It is 11.3km long at an average of 10.9%.

 The Feel: ride through Mazzo di Valtellina and it’s more about taking the right route than starting any savage slope, there are several ways up the mountains but chances are you want to do the official Giro one.
-Use the moment in town to eat and drink because you won’t feel like once you’re on the hard slopes.
+Use the moment in town to eat and drink because you won’t feel like it once you’re on the hard slopes.

 Mazzo is farming-functional rather than Alpine charm and this sets the tone for what is to come.
 From the early slopes this is not a thing of beauty although the first ramp offers nice views of the valley below.
-Suddenly there’s a hairpin bend with a bench on the outside, suggestive for the unready to take a breather.
-The road funnels into the bend and emerges much narrower and then it’s 10% for some time as it enters the woodland.
+Suddenly there’s a hairpin bend with a bench on the outside, as it placed for the unready to quit.
+The road funnels into the bend and emerges into something much narrower and then it’s 10% for some time as it enters the woodland.
 If there’s a heatwave on do this in the morning to enjoy the cool and shade.
 In time you’ll pass a chapel on the right and this is where the road really kicks up, those suffering already might as well enter the chapel for a breather and to pray for fresh legs.
 18% says the profile and for once it’s not an RCS exaggeration taken on the inside of a hairpin bend, it’s a sustained ramp in a straight line.
 It’s the Mur de Huy only you’ve got nine kilometres to go.
 Onwards you grind through the woodland which occasionally breaks for pastures.
 The road is a patchwork of new tarmac sections, as if the Giro has helped to resurface the road.
 Look closely and the surface seems to be scratched: is this the passage of snow ploughs in the winter or motorbike riders grinding footpegs?

 Round a bend and the Pantani memorial on the next bend stands out high above you, heightening the vertical impression of the climb; there’s room on the side of the road to stop and look and the same space allows you five metres to clip back in and get enough momentum to start climbing again.
-The whole road up a monument to cycling with painted graffiti all the way.
+The whole road up is a monument to cycling with painted graffiti all the way.
 With one kilometre to go the road emerges from the woodland into the open pastures where cows roam free, their bells ringing

 It’s not scenic, the road has a man-made feel rather than a route tracing a natural passage over the mountain.
 It’s lined by large stone and cement walls on one side.
 Nature is trying to reclaim them with a covering of moss and sprouting ferns but it still feels artificial.
 Not that it’s a masterpiece of engineering the slope is highly irregular, 8% for 50m then 10% and you round a bend to find 15%.